fieldtrip/website/tutorial/epilepsy.md

 Because of the importance to clinical work of visually screening data and marking spikes, we have also incorporated here (with brief instructions) the use of [AnyWave software](http://meg.univ-amu.fr/wiki/AnyWave), an open-source package for visualising MEG and EEG data which lends itself well to the interpretation of the outputs from this analysis.

-There are some small differences in the parameters for the beamformer source analysis depending on whether the analysis is for CTF or Elekta data, so analyses for each data type are presented here separately.
+There are some small differences in the parameters for the beamformer source analysis depending on whether the analysis is for CTF or Neuromag/Elekta data, so analyses for each data type are presented here separately.